mrjoshuap/ansible-leapp/README.md

 # Provide a list of repository IDs that exist in /etc/yum.repos.d
 # Default []
 leapp_custom_repositories: []

+# specify a grub device, generally not required for most installations
+leapp_grub_device: '/boot'

 # Skip Red Hat Subscription Manager?
 Default no
 leapp_skip_rhsm: no